hyper-end/shopping-list/README.md

 ## Usage & Requirements
 * You need to have npm 16+ installed
 * You need to have a database on Postgres and add the information to the .env file in the following format:

 DB_USERNAME=test

 DB_PASSWORD=khgJHGfy4656

 DB_URL=someurl

 DB_PORT=5432

 DB_NAME=dbname

 JWT_SECRET=genarate using: "openssl rand -hex 32"

 APP_PORT=5000

 API_ENDPOINT=http://localhost:5000/

 APP_CLIENT=http://localhost:3000/

-For the API, run npm install and then npm start
+For the API, in root folder run npm install and then npm start
 ```
 npm i && npm start
 ```